-Al-jaber is the restoration and amplification of something incomplete, and Muqabalah is the balancing of the two sides of an equation.
-Al-Khowarizmi emphasised that he wrote his
+Al-jabber is the restoration and amplification of something incomplete, and Muqabalah is the balancing of the two sides of an equation.
+Al-Khowarizmi emphasized that he wrote his

-Ibn al-Haytham, who was a Physicist, Astronomer and Mathmatician used his math genius for the development of optics.
-In his book Kitab al-Manazir (The Book of Optics), he demonstrated the second law of refraction, or the incident ray.
-In a masterly faction he described the functions of the eye such as the connectives, iris, corona and lens.
+Ibn al-Haytham, who was a Physicist, Astronomer and Mathematician used his math genius for the development of optics.
+In his book Kitab al-Manazir (The Book of Optics), he demonstrated the second law of refraction or the incident ray.
+In a masterly faction, he described the functions of the eye such as the connectives, iris, corona, and lens.
 He also showed the interrelation between the various parts.

 Ibn Al Haytham proved that the light enters the eye from an object or a “form” and he provided the mathematic models to prove it.
 He applied a geometrical method to the physical doctrine of “forms.”
 He discussed whether the “form” large or small in color can enter through the pupil and make its way to the brain.
 His theory of vision is the correct theory of today’s physiology.

 In the history of Mathematics, Ibn al Haytham secured a notable place by his treatment of the problem now bearing his Latinized name, Alhazen.
 He figured out the mathematical formula governing the entry and reflection of light at given three points, such as the eye and a point on a spherical convex mirror and the retina.